skip to main content

 Estimated Reading Time: 4 minutes

-Creating specialized curricula, managing a classroom full of unique learners, juggling administrative tasks — the job of a teacher is full of significant work and challenges.
-Couple all that with an unsupportive work environment?
-It’s no wonder teachers are hitting their limits.
+Creating specialized curricula, managing a classroom full of unique learners, juggling administrative tasks—the job of a teacher is full of significant work and challenges.
+Couple it with struggles managing student behavior, covering for other teacher absences, and the pressure to keep learning on track.
+With teachers now working 54 hours per week, on average, it’s no wonder teachers are hitting their limits.

 Free lunches and casual Fridays just don’t cut it anymore.
-Rather than push teachers to take matters into their own hands by quitting, here’s how schools can actually help ease the burden off of educators.
+Rather than push teachers to the point of leaving the profession, here’s how schools can effectively help ease the burden of today’s educators.

-People become teachers in order to have a positive impact, to educate the next generation of thinkers.
-However, low pay, high emotional demands, and impossible work loads detract from what they truly love about their profession: teaching.
+People become teachers in order to have a positive impact, as they’re educating the next generation of thinkers.
+But low pay, high emotional demands, and excessively high workloads detract from what they truly love about their profession: teaching.

 Educators are often forced to sacrifice their own well-being to take on extra work to ensure their students are taken care of.
-After operating nonstop without relief, teachers hit their limit and can no longer take care of themselves or their students.
+Without relief, teachers may feel there’s no other option but to press on until they reach burnout.

 Root causes of burnout (and how to fix it)